Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 Hashes are used as a "digital seal" on the evidence to make sure that it has not been modified **since the moment the hash was calculated.** This is very important because it doesn't mean that it was not modified before, also the hash by itself cannot help us tell what was modified.
 Hashes should alse be kept correctly, preferrably sealed in writing or digitally signed.

 To acquire data often linux based tools are used or embedded devices that perform the copy.
-The copy that we want is a bit by bit copy of the whole drive (bitstream image) in order not to lose any information that may be present
+The copy that we want is a bit by bit copy of the whole drive (bitstream image) in order not to lose any information that may be present.

 General approach:
 - disconnect media from orignal machine, if possible